Lawmakers attempt to revive nationwide eviction moratorium - NewsBreak

 Eviction filings have begun to tick up since the moratorium was lifted but most advocates said a surge in actual evictions is still weeks away.
 Nearly 3.7 million people in the U.S. as of Aug.
 30 said they face eviction in the next two months, according to the U.S. Census Bureau’s Household Pulse Survey.
 That is slightly higher than the numbers early in August.

-Many tenants at risk of eviction are counting on to keep them housed.
+Many tenants at risk of eviction are counting on emergency rental relief to keep them housed.
 But that money has been slow to reach them so pressure has increased to reimpose a moratorium.

 The Treasury Department said last month that just over $5.1 billion of the estimated $46.5 billion in federal rental assistance — only 11% — has been distributed by states and localities through July.
 This includes some $3 billion handed out by the end of June and another $1.5 billion by May 31.